United

 Jordan accepted the Resolution on February 25, 1968.
 King Hussein understood the Resolution to

-mean Israel would withdraw from all of the territories it had captured in exchange
+mean Israel would withdraw from all of the territories it had captured in

-for an Arab promise for peace.
-Egypt
+exchange for an Arab promise for peace.

-announced so in March.
-Israel for its
+publicly announced so in March.
+Israel

-announcement public on May 1 of that year.
+made the announcement public on May 1 of that year.
+Syria, however, refused to accept the

-statement to that effect the day after the passage of the Resolution in the
+Resolution, making a public statement to that effect the day after the passage

-the Resolution, as part of Resolution 338 which followed its defeat at the
+Syria later accepted the Resolution, as part of Resolution 338 which

-hands of Israel in the 1973 Yom Kippur War.
+followed its defeat at the hands of Israel in the 1973 Yom Kippur War.
+The PLO similarly rejected Resolution 242 the

-claiming that it failed to decisively state the right of Palestinian refugees
+day after its passage by claiming that it failed to decisively state the right

-Palestinian people.[58]
+self-determination for the Palestinian people.[58]

 Despite having accepted Resolution 242, Egypt, in conjunction with